raznem/parsera/README.md

 You can test it on [Parsera website](https://parsera.org).

 ## Why Parsera?
-Because it's simple and lightweight, with minimal token use it boosts speed and reduces expenses.
+Because it's simple and lightweight, with minimal token use which boosts speed and reduces expenses.

 ## Installation